 Only individuals with a qualifying disability (under section 6 of the Equality Act 2010) can request reasonable adjustments.
 Unfortunately, you cannot request adjustments because of someone else’s disability.

 You can request adjustments that would allow you to work from home including the provision of specialist equipment.
-You can apply for support from the Government for the cost of funding such adjustments with your employer here.
+You can apply for support form the Government for the cost of funding such adjustments with your employer here.